rstudio/education.rstudio.com/content/blog/2020-07-31-spreadsheet-workflows-using-r/index.markdown

 For our first story, it's day one as a new data analyst and our boss has asked us to take a look at the company's finances.
 They send you a spreadsheet, available in an Excel workbook, and ask you to analyze spending patterns over the current year and give your assessment into where spending is going overboard.

 We've decided to run our analysis in RStudio to take advantage of data wrangling and visualization functions from the tidyverse as well as to create a reproducible workflow in case we want to revisit this analysis later.
 First, let's load in our data and take a look at it in RStudio.

+If you would like to follow along, you can download the Excel file called `spending.xlsx` [here](https://drive.google.com/file/d/1_euqWVOt2lx79POl0upk5oQKXG_70dsS/view?usp=sharing) by clicking on the Download icon (arrow pointing down) on the top right corner.
+Note that in the code chunk below we are reading this file from a folder called `data` so we recommend you create such a folder in your working directory and place the file you downloaded there.
+You can also follow along with the analysis on RStudio Cloud [here](https://rstudio.cloud/project/1523407).

 ```r